kodeFant/driftercode.com/content/blog/passing-flags-from-ihp-to-elm/index.md

 ## Next up

-We have created only one widget, but in the next post we will add another one and structure then into separate modules, inpired by [Richard Feldman's RealWorld SPA archtecture](https://github.com/rtfeldman/elm-spa-example), only simpler as it's widgets and not pages 😊
+We have created only one widget, but in the next post we will add another one and structure then into separate modules, inpired by [Richard Feldman's RealWorld SPA archtecture](https://github.com/rtfeldman/elm-spa-example), only simpler since Elm isn't doing any routing or link handling.